-Exec is the talent development platform that gives organizations and their employees access to world-class coaching and training.
+Exec is the talent development platform that connects organizations and their employees to world-class coaching and training.

 Our coaches have been carefully selected.
-Out of the 10,000+ coaches who have applied to Exec, we only work with 2% of applicants.
+Out of the 12,000+ coaches who have applied to Exec, we only work with 2% of applicants.
 The coaches we work with all undergo a rigorous vetting process to ensure they're equipped to serve our clients.
-We believe the best leadership coaches should have well-honed coaching abilities as well as extensive operational experience.

-Our platform is designed to give you the flexibility to determine your coaching journey.
-With Exec's platform, you can:
+Our user-friendly platform is designed to give you the flexibility to create a customized coaching journey that truly supports your goals.

 When it comes time to book your coaching intro session, your program administrator will invite you to your organization's workspace.